MarkusTeufelberger/rippled-distrotest/README.md

 OTOH, ninja-build also already must be pulled in from EPEL, but that's because it is only available there.

+Another issue is the CMake version (rippled requires at least CMake version 3.1.0).

 The only distro Ripple currently ships pre-built binaries for (https://mirrors.ripple.com/rpm/) and one of 2 supported platforms (https://ripple.com/build/rippled-setup/#installing-rippled)

 ## Debian